Open a PDF version to print this topic

 There are many things you can do to help yourself cope with stress.

-Make the connection between how you're feeling and the pressures you face.
-Take note of physical warnings such as tense muscles, over-tiredness, headaches, digestive problems or migraines.
+Make the connection between how you are feeling and the pressures you face.
+Take note of physical warnings.
+For example, tense muscles, over-tiredness, headaches, digestive problems or migraines.

 Identify what you can change